VGKintsugi/Ghidra-SegaSaturn-Loader/README.md

 - The output zip file will be created within `/dist`

 ## Installation
-- As SH-2 support is currently being merged into Ghidra you must first install the SuperH processor module from [VGKintsugi/ghidra](https://github.com/VGKintsugi/ghidra/tree/master/Ghidra/Processors/SuperH).
+- As SH-2 support is not yet released (upcoming 9.1 release of Ghidra), you must first install the SuperH processor module from [NationalSecurityAgency/ghidra](https://github.com/NationalSecurityAgency/ghidra/tree/master/Ghidra/Processors/SuperH)'s trunk.
--- Copy the SuperH directory to your ghidra/Ghidra/Processors/ directory
+    - Copy the SuperH directory to your ghidra/Ghidra/Processors/ directory
 - Copy the zip file to ``<Ghidra install directory>/Extensions/Ghidra``.
 - Start Ghidra and use the "Install Extensions" dialog to finish the installation. (``File -> Install Extensions...``).
 - (Optional but recommended) Install the [ApplySig](https://github.com/NWMonster/ApplySig) script so you can use Sega Saturn library signatures.
 Copy to a ``ghidra_scripts`` directory.